 READ MORE: The 10 Best Adventure Bike Boots

 Thermals: Like with the removable waterproof liner, if your suit comes with a removable thermal liner just throw it away – they’re usually rubbish.
 Pack a soft and light down-jacket instead.
 They pack up smaller into stuff sacks than those flimsy thermal liners you get with your jacket are ten times better and can be worn off the bike.

 Helmet: A motorcycle helmet must be comfortable and safe above all else.
 Next up, it’s worth investing in a lid that has a pinlock anti-fog visor and a drop down internal sun visor too.
 There should be decent vents at the mouthpiece, top of head and exhaust ports at the rear.
 We cover choosing the right helmet for your trip in more detail in our choosing your adventure gear guide below.
 We also have a top 10 adventure helmet guide too.
 Have a read of our helmets guides:

-For more info and help choosing the right kit, check out our gear guides, reviews pages
+For more info and help choosing the right kit and detailed buying guides, check out the riding gear guide page.

 Safety and security

 Motorcycle and kit security when travelling abroad is always a concern and some parts of Europe are hot spots for theft.
 If you’re worried about your bike and gear while travelling abroad, have a read of this article first: